 Volunteer Restrictions & Orientation

 To volunteer, you must be at least 16 years old and willing to make a six-month commitment of approximately three hours per week.
-Mail your completed Animal Shelter Volunteer Application and Animal Shelter Agreement (available below) to:
+Complete an application online or mail your completed Animal Shelter Volunteer Application and Animal Shelter Agreement (available below) to:

 Adams County Animal Shelter / Adoption Center

 Once we’ve received your application, we’ll contact you for our next available orientation.
 Orientations are held quarterly on a Saturday from 3 to 4:30 p.m.
 During orientation, you will receive an overview of our services, history, the humane movement, our philosophies, and volunteer opportunities.
 If you choose to continue on as a volunteer, you will be required to attend safety training the following week and hands on training in your designated volunteer area.

 Note: All volunteers must go through safety training in order to spend time at the shelter.

 Benefits of Volunteering